1.A.11 The Ammonium Channel Transporter (Amt) Family

 Amt proteins appear to function as channel/carrier hybrids.
 Consistent with these proteins functioning as channels, structural studies indicate that there are no large overall conformational differences between substrate-free and substrate-complexed proteins.
 Andrade et al., 2005b did find evidence that TMS5 of Archaeoglobus fulgidus Amt-1 could move in a way that could be functionally significant.
 Genetic work (Inwood et al., 2009) suggests that such movement - an oscillation of TMS5 - may control the opening of both the entrance and exit to the AmtB conduction pore.
 Furthermore, work conducted by (Fong et al., 2007) indicated that AmtB concentrates methylammonium.
 The movement of TMS5 during substrate transport and the ability to concentrate substrate are characteristics of a carrier-type transporter.
 Whether NH4+ dissociates as it goes through the channel with NH3 going through the pore and H+ taking another route is a separate question.
 Because the conduction pore is hydrophobic, a mechanism based on NH4+ dissociation to NH3 and H+ appears possible.

-The transport of NH4+ is an active process as has been shown experimentally by several groups.
+The transport of NH4+ is an active process as has been suggested experimentally by several groups.
 By working with an AmtB mutant in a ΔglnA background, methylammonium was concentrated roughly 100-fold (Fong et al., 2007).
 Accumulation was prevented by CCCP and, thus, was dependent upon the proton motive force.
+This experiment suggested that Amts are carriers rather than channels as suggested by several other studies.
+There are 16 soybean Amts that fall into two groups, 1 (10 genes) and 2 (6 genes).
+GmAMTs may differentially and/or redundantly regulate ammonium transport during plant development and in response to environmental factors, including nodulation genes involved in Rhzobial symbiotic N2 fixation (Yang et al. 2023).

 The X-ray structures have revealed that the pore of the Amt and Rh proteins is characterized by a hydrophobic portion about 12A long in which electronic density was observed in the crystallographic study of AmtB from Escherichia coli.
 This electronic density was initially only observed when crystals were grown in the presence of ammonium and was thus attributed to ammonia molecules.
 The Amt/Rh protein mechanism might involve the single-file diffusion of NH3 molecules.
 However, the pore could also be filled with water molecules.
 The possible presence of water molecules in the pore lumen calls for a reassessment of the notion that Amt/Rh proteins work as plain NH3 channels.
 Indeed, functional experiments on plant ammonium transporters and rhesus proteins suggest a variety of permeation mechanisms including the passive diffusion of NH3, the antiport of NH4+/H+, the transport of NH4+, or the cotransport of NH3/H+.
 Lamoureux et al. (2010) discuss these mechanisms in light of functional and simulation studies on the AmtB transporter.